vishalm019/Student-portal/README.md

     # Command to run the Flask app
     CMD ["python", "app.py", "--host", "0.0.0.0", "--port", "5000"]

 Notes:

-    --host 0.0.0.0 makes the app accessible outside the container.

-    --port 5000 exposes Flask on port 5000.

-    Using --no-cache-dir in pip avoids extra cache files in the container.

-Notes:

-    -host 0.0.0.0 makes the app accessible outside the container.
+host 0.0.0.0 makes the app accessible outside the container.

-    -port 5000 exposes Flask on port 5000.
+port 5000 exposes Flask on port 5000.

-    -no-cache-dir avoids extra pip cache files in the container.
+no-cache-dir avoids extra pip cache files in the container.

 ## 2. Build the Docker image